 Do you use anchor charts in your classroom?
 If you don’t, hopefully you will soon after reading this!
 Creating anchor charts that involve your students is a great way to engage and reinforce your learning objectives.

-Let’s start out with making sure we understand what anchor charts are and why they are important.
+Let’s start out by making sure we understand what anchor charts are and why they are important.

 What Are Anchor Charts?

 Anchor charts are large, poster-sized visuals with information on them that you want your students to learn and retain.
 They don’t need to be perfectly drawn out.
-In fact, if you are involving your students imperfections are what make them unique and memorable to your students.
+If you are involving your student’s imperfections, that is what makes them unique and memorable to your students.

 Why Should I Use Anchor Charts in my Classroom?